qa-at-the-point/base/_posts/2022-02-16-Testing-The-Customer-Experience.md

 ![Customer Expereince Metrics](/assets/img/posts/CustomerExperienceMetrics.png)

-So what can we, as testes, do to ensure that this becomes a focus for our organization as well to ensure customer experience gets wrapped into our holistic quality strategy?
+So what can we, as testers, do to ensure that this becomes a focus for our organization as well to ensure customer experience gets wrapped into our holistic quality strategy?

 ## Solution - Understanding Marketing Will Make You A Better Tester
 Wait, what?
 I know what you are thinking: